-I’ve co-hosted CKNW’s daily Moneyline, guest-hosted Money Talks on the Corus Radio Network, and been a guest of radio and television programs across the country, including Marketplace and CBC NewsWorld.
+I was a co-host of CKNW’s daily Moneyline, a regular guest host of Money Talks on the Corus Radio Network, and have been a regular guest of radio and television programs across the country, including Marketplace and CBC NewsWorld.

 The author of seven books on personal finance and investment, I’m in the process of e-publishing my first book, Financial Serenity, and also rewriting it as Financial Serenity 2.0, Personal Finance for Entrepreneurs, Artists and Freelancers.
-I’ve also ghostwritten a successful personal finance book and edited books for other writers.
+I’ve also ghostwritten successful personal finance books and edited many books for other writers.

 It was the desire to help people achieve financial well-being that contributed to my successful climb through the ranks of the financial industry, where I worked in many areas of financial services, including tax, RRSP, RRIFs, estates, investments and financial planning.
 In 1995, after serving as vice president of operations and manager of trust services, I became the only executive vice president of Vantage Securities, a financial services firm with 170 advisers in Alberta and British Columbia and more than $1 billion in assets under administration.

 In 1996, struggling to balance the demands of career with the needs of a growing family, I concluded that “having it all” was too much – I was professionally and financially successful, but I wasn’t happy or healthy.